Heatmap

 Details

-Produce a heatmap using two column variables in a given dataset.
+Produce a heatmap using two column variables in a given data table.
 A heatmap is used to show the graphical correlation between the two categorical variables when mapped against a numeric fill variable.

-Heatmaps are ideal when you are conducting an exploratory analysis in order to investigate the relationship between variables in your dataset.
+Heatmaps are ideal when you are conducting an exploratory analysis in order to investigate the relationship between variables in your data table.

 Output